 Administration & Society advances understanding of public and nonprofit organizations, their administrative processes, their effects on society, and their place in governing systems.

 For over fifty years, Administration & Society has served as a leading forum for the exchange of ideas and information on current topics, research questions, and philosophical dilemmas of interest to scholars and practitioners in public administration and related disciplines.
 Administration & Society publishes ten issues a year, providing up-to-date scholarship that enables researchers and practitioners to stay ahead in their fields.

 Empirical research reports and theoretical articles provide thoughtful and significant analyses of administrative issues at the cross-national and international levels, and at the federal, state and local levels in the United States.
 Written by authors from a variety of fields, articles address such concerns as:

 - political, social, economic, psychological forces that shape administrative goals and performance processes by which policies are formulated, implemented and changed

 - relationships between societal groups and public and nonprofit organizations

 - evaluation of the effects of policies on society

 International and Interdisciplinary

-Each issue of Administration & Society not only brings you the latest thinking in public administration as it occurs, but you will be the first to be aware of new research as it develops.
+Each issue of Administration & Society delivers the latest thinking in the study of public administration across disciplines and across the globe, reporting new research as it develops.

 |Richard C. Box||University of Nebraska, Omaha, USA|